DaITwone/tutimi-admin-dashboard/README.md

 ## 📝 Notes for Reviewers

-- UI text is currently in Vietnamese because the product targets local admins.
+- Primary UI content is Vietnamese because target operators are local admin users.
-- All data operations are wired to Supabase.
-Swap the URL and key to point to your own project.
+- Replace environment values to connect to your own Supabase project.